Edward P. King: World War II

-On 21 March 1942, after MacArthur was ordered by President Franklin D. Roosevelt to Australia, Wainwright was given command of United States Forces in the Philippines, and King became the commanding general of the Luzon Force located on the Bataan Peninsula.
+On 21 March 1942, after MacArthur was ordered by President Franklin D. Roosevelt to Australia, Wainwright was given command of the United States Forces in the Philippines, and King became the commanding general of the Luzon Force located on the Bataan Peninsula.
 King, an artilleryman, had served in the Philippines with the 2nd Field Artillery in 1915–1917.

 After months of fighting the invading Japanese Army and with food and medicine exhausted, King himself, accepting sole responsibility to disobey MacArthur's and Wainwright's orders, chose to surrender his troops on 9 April 1942 (this day is commemorated in the Philippines as the Araw ng Kagitingan, or "Day of Valor").
-A combined American and Filipino force of over 75,000 surrendered; this was the largest surrender of a military force in American history.
-Thousands of these soldiers would die under Japanese captivity during the ensuing Bataan Death March and imprisonment.
+A combined American and Filipino force of over 76,000 surrendered; this was the largest surrender of a military force in both American and Filipino history.
+Thousands of these soldiers died under Japanese captivity during the ensuing Bataan Death March and imprisonment.

 Wainwright and his men, numbering 10,000, held on to Corregidor until they too were forced to surrender on 6 May 1942.

 King spent three and half years as a captive of the Japanese, who often mistreated him due to his rank.
 Both Wainwright and King expected to be court-martialled for disobeying orders that they should not surrender.
 However, they were treated as heroes when they were finally freed, with King being awarded an oak leaf cluster to his Army DSM:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting a Bronze Oak Leaf Cluster in lieu of a Second Award of the Army Distinguished Service Medal to Major General Edward P. King, Jr. (ASN: 0-2442), United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility in the Philippine Islands from 1 December 1941 to 11 March 1942.
 He coordinated the employment of all field artillery units in the defense of the Bataan Peninsula, and the allocation of available munitions.
 The effectiveness of his planning and supervision was demonstrated by the superior performance of the artillery units throughout the operations.
 The singularly distinctive accomplishments of Major General King reflect the highest credit upon himself and the United States Army.